Ivan Hill: Murders

 While serving his 1994 sentence, a blood sample was taken from Hill.
 He was due to be released in February 2004.
-In March 2003, Hill's DNA test showed his profile corresponded to that of an unidentified serial killer, who had left DNA evidence during attacks on women in different suburbs in Los Angeles County from November 1993 to January 1994 and in February of 1986 and 1987.
+In March 2003, Hill's DNA test showed his profile corresponded to that of an unidentified serial killer, who had left DNA evidence during attacks on women in different suburbs in Los Angeles County from November 1993 to January 1994 and in February 1986 and 1987.